evandisoft/RedOnion/RedOnion.KSP/MoonSharp/MoonSharpAPI/MoonSharpGlobals.md

 ## MoonSharpGlobals

-List of functions that are specific to KerbaluaScript.
+List of functiontionality that is specific to KerbaluaScript.

 - `reflection`: [Reflection](Reflection.md) - Unsafe, reflection stuff.
 - `new()`: Object, obj Object, dynArgs DynValue[]